canonical/github-runner-operator/src-docs/metrics.py.md

 ## <kbd>class</kbd> `RunnerInstalled`
 Metric event for when a runner is installed.

 Attrs:  flavor: Describes the characteristics of the runner.
-The flavour could be for example "small".  duration: The duration of the installation in seconds.
+The flavor could be for example "small".  duration: The duration of the installation in seconds.

 <a href="../src/metrics.py#L52"><img align="right" style="float:right;" src="https://img.shields.io/badge/-source-cccccc?style=flat-square"></a>